aws-samples/aws-serverless-workshops/CrossRegion/1_API/README.md

 There are several steps needed to deploy the API and Lambda functions via the console.
 The basic steps are:

 1. Create the appropriate IAM policies and roles our three lambda functions
-2. Create the required DynamoDB table
+2. Create the required Amazon DynamoDB table
+3. Create the AWS Lambda functions
-3. Create the API Gateway for the primary application region
+4. Create the Amazon API Gateway for the primary application region
-4. Create the “Get” Lambda Function
-5. Create the “Post” Lambda function
-6. Create the "Replication" Lambda function

 Let’s go ahead and create all the needed polices and roles for our workshop